MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-cdn.md

 When you enable Content Delivery Network on your portal, static content&mdash;like images, scripts, and style sheet files used to design your portal website&mdash;will be stored and served from the Content Delivery Network server closest to your location.

 > [!NOTE]
-> - You need to be a [portal administrator](/power-apps/maker/portals/admin/portal-admin-roles#required-roles-and-permissions) to enable Content Delivery Network.
+> - You need to be a [website administrator](/power-apps/maker/portals/admin/portal-admin-roles#required-roles-and-permissions) to enable Content Delivery Network.
 This feature is available for Power Pages.
 If you're using the legacy Add-on license, you can't enable Content Delivery Network.
 Trial websites aren't supported for Content Delivery Network.
 > - [Restricting website access by IP address](../admin/ip-address-restrict.md) on a site is currently not supported with using Content Delivery Network.
 > - This service is not available in Government Community Cloud (GCC), Government Community Cloud (GCC High), Department of Defense (DoD), and UAE region.